amastigote/amastigote-browser-ext/README.md

 c) Double click 'xpinstall.signatures.required' to set it to false
 d) Visit 'about:addons'
 e) Choose {whatever}.zip in 'Install Addon From File'
+f) Configure server ip/address & port(running at 8080 in default)
 ```

 ## Debug